VESTA TODAY

 Burning Incense

-While most images or relief carvings we have of the Vestals show them tending to the sacred fire or making an offering into the fire, Vestals also burned incense to please Vesta with its fragrant smoke.
+While most images or relief carvings we have of the Vestal Virgins show them tending to the sacred fire or making an offering into the flames, we know that the Vestal priestesses also burned incense to please the goddess with its fragrant smoke.

 You can do the same.
 Frankincense was commonly used in religious rituals by the ancient Romans, as were imported incenses.